Corporate Ethics

 Obayashi Group Internal Reporting System

 We have established a Corporate Ethics Consultation and Reporting System for people associated with the Obayashi Group (employees, seconded employees, employees accepted on assignment, part-time employees, suppliers, etc.).
-This system serves as a hotline for all types of suspicions and problems relating to corporate ethics in the workplace, including prevention of fraud, harassment, legal violations, pay-offs, bribery, and other types of corruption.
-Corporate Ethics Committee and Standing Audit & Supervisory Board members are in charge of internal hotline, and we have established an external hotline at a law firm in addition to the internal hotline, making an environment that makes it easy for reporters to use the system by enabling them to choose the means via which they report--by phone, email, or by post.
-They can report anonymously and Obayashi ensures that reporters are protected against unfair treatment.
+This system serves as a hotline for all types of suspicions and problems relating to corporate ethics in the workplace, including prevention of fraud, harassment, legal violations, pay-offs, bribery, and other types of corruption.Corporate Ethics Committee and Standing Audit & Supervisory Board members are in charge of internal contact points.
+As external contact points, we have established a law firm and introduced "JP-MIRAI Assist," a consultation and remedy service for foreign workers.
+Reporters can report anonymously by phone, e-mail, or by post and we ensures that they are protected against unfair treatment.
 When a report is received, an investigation is conducted immediately to determine the facts, and the necessary steps are taken.

 The Secretariat of the Corporate Ethics Committee also reports the contents of reports, results of investigations, and corrective steps taken to Obayashi's Audit & Supervisory Board Members.
 The Board of Directors also confirms proper operation of the system and reporting status when confirming the status of establishment and operation of the internal control system.